Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 Kalāwahine Trail

-In the short section between the native snail habitat signs, there are a few randomly placed Māmaki trees/ plants growing alongside the trail.
+In the short section between the native snail habitat signs, there are a few randomly placed Māmaki plants growing alongside the trail.

 Kalāwahine Trail